Arithmetic Circuits for ZK

 Think of the c === a + b as being completely equivalent to assertEq(c, a + b).
 Similarly, the expression a + b === c * d is completely equivalent to assertEq(a + b, c * d).
 In essence, verifying these equations in a circuit involves checking if certain conditions (constraints) are satisfied.
 The agent proving the validity of their witness can assign any values to signals.
 However, their proof (witness) will only be considered valid if all the constraints are met.

-If an agent wishes to prove:
+For example, if an agent wishes to prove:

 a === b + c + 3